 Q imported from our old site, Face Lift Floors: I have a rental house built in 1934 with hardwood floors throughout.
 There are several places throughout the house where there are dark spots or what appear to be small gouges at or near where the nails are.
 Is this caused by termites?

 Termite Damage & Post Hole Beetles

-I recently inspected a 50 year old house with original red oak flooring.
-Extensive termite damage was found in the crawlspace.
+Q: I recently inspected a 50 year old house with original red oak flooring.
+We found extensive termite damage in crawl space.
 Some of the 1×6 pine subfloor was severely damaged (crumbling).
 Except for a few small areas the finished oak floor was in good condition.
 What is the best way to repair/replace the subfloor?
-Do we have to tear up the finish oak?
-Can the repair be done from underneath in 2-4 ft.height crawlspace?
-Do we need new subfloor between the 1 1/2inch floor joist and the finish oak?
-Can we just sister on ledger strips to the existing floor joist (treated) and add new subfloor between the floor joist?

 Termite Damage Pictures from a Recent Flooring Job

 Pictures of termite damage from the bottom up